 how it all started...

 Back in 2004 there was a county wide celebration in the Berkshires of the Housatonic River.
 I wondered where the river started, and created a performance/event that would celebrate its confluence and would honor the diversity of people in the Berkshires.
-I wanted to have the voices of the Mohicans begin the piece, and learned about an artist and yoga teacher who had been to the Mohican reservation in Bowler, Wisconsin - Jennifer Reis.
+I wanted to honor the first people here and have the voices of the Mohicans begin the piece, and learned about an artist and yoga teacher who had been to the Mohican reservation in Bowler, Wisconsin - Jennifer Reis.
 Jennifer had put up prayer flags from the tribe to fly by the river at the Rockwell Museum, and had a continuous loop of Mohican voices playing.
 Through Jennifer I met Shawn Stevens of the drum group Nanapowe, who gave me a recording to play for RiverMASS.
 He asked that no one record the song, as it was sacred.

 I asked different artists in the community if they knew where the river was, and held a meeting where I gave out y-shaped branches and quotes about the river.